Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: Methodology

 \subsection{Overview}

-{To investigate the root causes of real-world software misconfigurations and discuss the challenges to be addressed, we present a two-phase approach as shown in Figure~\ref{work_flow}.} In the data collection phase, {we first searched with configuration-related keywords and collected 168,054 issues from online communities such as StackOverflow.
-Then, we filtered out invalid cases and obtained 823 real-world misconfiguration cases~(\Cref{sec3:2}).} Moreover, to review the research on software misconfiguration, we also collected 49 academic papers on misconfiguration detection and diagnosis~(Section~\ref{sec3:3}).
-In the data classification phase, we carefully inspected each case and {summarized} four types of root causes of misconfigurations.
-Subsequently, we classified the papers according to this taxonomy~(Section~\ref{sec3:4}).
+To investigate the root causes of real-world software misconfigurations and trends in the literature on misconfiguration troubleshooting, we present a two-phase approach as shown in Figure~\ref{work_flow}.
+In the data collection phase, we first searched with configuration-related keywords and collected 168,054 issues from online communities such as StackOverflow.
+Then, we filtered out invalid cases and obtained 772 real-world misconfiguration cases~(\Cref{sec3:2}).
+Moreover, to review the research on software misconfiguration, we also collected 60 academic papers on misconfiguration detection and diagnosis~(\Cref{sec3:3}).
+In the data classification phase, we carefully inspected each case and summarized four types of root causes of misconfigurations.
+Then, we classified the papers according to the proposed taxonomy and extracted four aspects to quantify the evolutionary trends of the literature~(\Cref{sec3:4}).
 The results we collected are provided at the end of each subsection.

-\subsection{Real-world Misconfiguration Collection}
+\subsection{Real-world misconfiguration collection}